Cadwallader C. Washburn

-Cadwallader Colden Washburn (April 22, 1818 – May 14, 1882) was an American businessman, politician, and soldier who founded a mill that later became General Mills.
-A member of the Washburn family of Maine, he was a U.S. representative and governor of Wisconsin, and served as a general in the Union Army during the American Civil War.
+Cadwallader Colden Washburn (April 22, 1818 – May 14, 1882) was an American businessman, Republican politician, and Wisconsin pioneer.
+He was the 11th governor of Wisconsin (1872-1874) and served 10 years in the U.S. House of Representatives, representing western Wisconsin.
+As a businessman, he acquired and grew the Minneapolis Milling Company, creating the business that would later become General Mills.
+During the American Civil War, Washburn also distinguished himself as a Union Army officer, and rose to the rank of major general, leading forces in the western theater of the war.

+Cadwallader Washburn was a member of the Washburn family of Maine.
+His brother, Israel Washburn Jr., was the 29th governor of Maine, and another brother, William D. Washburn, served as a United States senator from Minnesota.
+Two other brothers were also notable politicians and diplomats.

 Education and early career

-Washburn was born in Livermore (in modern-day Maine, then a part of Massachusetts), the son of Martha (née Benjamin) and Israel Washburn Sr. He was one of seven brothers, who included Israel Washburn Jr., Elihu B. Washburne, William D. Washburn, and Charles Ames Washburn.
+Washburn was born in Livermore, Massachusetts (now Livermore, Maine), the son of Martha (née Benjamin) and Israel Washburn Sr. He was one of seven brothers, who included Israel Washburn Jr., Elihu B. Washburne, William D. Washburn, and Charles Ames Washburn.
 Washburn attended school in Wiscasset, Maine, and later taught there in 1838–1839.
 In 1839 he moved to Davenport, Iowa Territory, where he taught school, worked in a store, and worked as a surveyor.
 Inspired by his brother Elihu who set up a legal practice in nearby Galena, Illinois, he studied law.
 In 1842 he was admitted to the Wisconsin bar and moved to Mineral Point, Iowa County, Wisconsin Territory, where he began a legal practice.